 If you’re travelling halfway around the world to San Francisco, you can’t leave without taking in some of the sights the city is most famous for: its Victorian buildings.
-Victorian architecture is as iconic to San Francisco as the Golden Gate Bridge.
-When you’re
+Victorian architecture is as iconic to San Francisco as the Golden Gate Bridge

 The Haas-Lilienthal House